PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-prismlauncher.md

 # <img src="https://raw.githubusercontent.com/PrismLauncher/PrismLauncher/a9d4370ad462b4ad3dd91f6bc38b40262967b5b2/program_info/org.prismlauncher.PrismLauncher.svg" height="20" /> Installing Prism Launcher

 Installing Prism Launcher on most platforms should be quite straightforward.
-Head over to our [Downloads](/download/) page, and choose the option that'll work best for your operating system, however the flathub and appimage options are detailed below:
+Head over to our [Downloads](/download/) page, and choose the option that will work best for your operating system, however the flathub and appimage options are detailed below:

 # Linux

 ## Flathub

 * To install the flatpack you must have flathub installed.
 Install instructions can be found [here](https://flathub.org/setup).
 * Now head to the [Flathub page for prism launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher).
 * Find the dropdown next to "install" and run the commands listed there.
 * Prism launcher should now be installed on your system.

 ## AppImage